-Village Life in Tufi – to get a better understanding and appreciation of what life is like for the majority of the people of Papua New Guinea you should really consider a couple of days at a homestay in one of the local villages.
+Village Life in Papua New Guinea… To get a better understanding and appreciation of what life is like for the majority of the people of Papua New Guinea.
+You should really consider a couple of days at a homestay in one of the local villages.

-Staying in a local village allows you to see first-hand how these tightly knit communities function and just being without electricity, mains water and flushing toilets for a couple of days will make you realize what we take for granted in our everyday lives.
+Staying in a local village allows you to see first-hand how these tightly knit communities function.
+Just being without electricity, mains water and flushing toilets for a couple of days will make you realize what we take for granted in our everyday lives.

 Jackson was typical of many Papuans I have met in rural areas of PNG.

-Virtually all village life in PNG is subsistence living, which means that the villagers grow the majority of what they eat in small gardens cleared from the jungle and bush.
-In a location such as Orotoaba, its proximity to the sea provides an abundance of marine life and an excellent source of additional food and then of course there are the ubiquitous pigs so greatly prized by Papuans.
+Virtually all village life in PNG is subsistence living.
+Which means that the villagers grow the majority of what they eat in small gardens.
+That have cleared by hand from the jungle and bush.
+In a location such as Orotoaba, its proximity to the sea provides an abundance of marine life.
+And therefore an excellent source of additional food.
+Then, of course, there are the ubiquitous pigs so greatly prized by Papuans.

-Luxuries such as clothes, washing powder & kerosene for lighting are bought by selling vegetables, fish and hand-made handicrafts at the local markets.
+Luxuries such as clothes, washing powder and kerosene for lighting are bought by selling vegetables, fish and hand-made handicrafts at the local markets.

-Orotoaba appeared very similar to many other coastal villages I have visited in PNG, with well laid out neat & tidy houses made of bamboo and a common grass area that is communally maintained.
+Orotoaba appeared very similar to many other coastal villages I have visited in PNG.
+With well laid out neat and tidy houses made of bamboo.
+Together with a common grass area that is communally maintained.